Douglas-Dachicourt/backend_gamepadd/README.md

 ## MAIN PACKAGES USED:

 - Express Server package: to run a basic server.
+- Mongoose : to connect models and collections to the MongoDB database and interact with.
 - SHA256 and Encase64 packages: to create and encrypt specific and sensibles datas such as 'hash'.
 - uid2 package : to generate a random string key with a wanted length such as 'token' or 'salt'.